tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 credentials in TLS 1.3 or later; their use in prior versions of the protocol is not allowed.

-Delegated credentials allow the server to terminate TLS connections on behalf of the certificate owner.
+Delegated credentials allow a peer to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
 To limit exposure in case a delegated credential is compromised, servers may not issue credentials with a